Mines Website News Our Videos

 V.VUL

-ST. JOHN'S, NEWFOUNDLAND AND LABRADOR / ACCESS Newswire / February 6, 2026 / Vulcan Minerals Inc. ("the Company" - "Vulcan" TSX-V:VUL), announces that it has completed the first hole of a drilling program at the Carbonear Project in eastern Newfoundland.
-The initial program was planned for approximately 1,200 meters in six holes, but due to weather-related access issues the program has been suspended until Spring.
+ST. JOHN'S, NL / ACCESS Newswire / June 2, 2026 / Vulcan Minerals Inc. ("the Company" - "Vulcan" TSX-V:VUL), announces that it has entered into a drilling contract to resume drilling at the Carbonear Project in eastern Newfoundland.
+Drill mobilization is scheduled for mid June.
+The initial program was planned for six holes, but due to weather-related access issues the program was suspended this past winter after completion of one hole CP-26-11.
+The remaining program will consist of five holes for approximately 1000 meters of diamond core drilling.

 Project Summary

 The property contains a late Precambrian marine sedimentary sequence prospective for sedimentary exhalative zinc, lead and other metals (SEDEX deposit) based on several geological characteristics.
-These include the geologic setting within a thick sequence (greater than 6 km) of marine basinal shale, siltstone and sandstone including turbidite deposits containing lead and zinc mineralization.
+These include the geologic setting within a thick sequence (greater than 6km) of marine basinal shale, siltstone and sandstone including turbidite deposits containing zinc and lead mineralization.
 Over the last few field seasons, the Company has methodically acquired extensive geochemical soil data combined with historic soils, stream and lake bottom samples to identify a multi-element anomaly associated with a stratigraphic zone of distinct magnetic character.
 This also coincides with a gravity anomaly.
 The current focus is on a 2-kilometer section of the stratigraphic zone of interest that extends greater than 12 kilometers along strike with an average width of 1.5 kilometers.
-The company previously released a compilation of assays from the historic drill program in this area (see below).
+In a news release dated February 06, 2026 the Company described the previous work carried out on this property, providing context for the current drill program.

 The property was originally identified (1980) for its sedimentary exhalative base metal potential by Cominco, who operated the giant Sullivan SEDEX mine in British Columbia, one of the largest zinc-lead mines in the world.